Introduction to -CategoriesPermalink

 \Fun(\mathcal{C}, \mathcal{D})_n \da \ts{ \text{Simplicial maps } F: \mathcal{C} \cross \Delta^n \to \mathcal{D}} .] :::

 :::{.remark} Note that the 0-simplices recover functors if these are ordinary categories.
-If $\mathcal{D}$ is an $\infty\dash$category, then this functor category is again an $\infty\dash$category.
+If D is an -category, then this functor category is again an -category.

 :::